BastianThiede/leet_count/test/README.md

 dummy logs to test some of the edge cases.

 In total there are:
-3 correct fourtwenty messages from Peter Cnus
+- 3 correct fourtwenty messages from Peter Cnus
-15 correct leet messages from Peter Anus and 5 correct zeet messages from Beter Bnus
+- 15 correct leet messages from Peter Anus
+- 5 correct zeet messages from Beter Bnus

 The files are designed to test 3 aspects:
 1. Correctness (obiously)